 Pain control

-You should be prescribed narcotic pain medication after hyoid suspension.
-Take this medication as you need it for pain control, and try not to let the pain increase until it becomes intolerable before you take the medication.
+When you are at home, take your pain medication as you need it.
+You can also continue to hold ice chips inside your mouth to decrease pain and swelling.
+Try not to let the pain increase until it becomes intolerable before you take the medication.
+If you are running out of medication and need more, please call the office in advance to obtain another prescription.
 If you prefer to avoid narcotics, you should feel free to use acetaminophen (Tylenol®).
 Avoid aspirin, NSAIDs (such as ibuprofen, Advil®, Motrin®, naproxen, or Aleve®), vitamin supplements, or herbal medications for at least two weeks because they can increase your risk of bleeding after surgery.
-Your pain will be significant for at least the first three days following surgery, but if you had other procedures performed at the same time the pain may be more severe.
+Your pain will be significant for at least the first 7-10 days following surgery, but it should improve markedly by 14 days following surgery.

 Antibiotics